“You can’t be serious” Ashlei asked.

 “Khastran will never escape.
 He will be forced to watch as we go on to conquer all of the realms.
-Still, it seems that the Rystieans have tricked us.
+Still, it seems that the Rysteians have tricked us.
 Don’t you see they know about Khastran too.
-Its their last desperate attempt.”
+It’s their last desperate attempt through some puny magics.”

 None of the others were convinced.